hackreactor/jsconf2014/README.md

 - DO NOT use the chrome dev tools panel to log or view the value of `ACTUAL` in real-time.
 Instead, try to reason through each test, using your understanding of JavaScript functions to arrive at the correct answer.
 - As you update the value of '???' for each test, switch back to the browser and reload functions/index.html to see if you got it right.

 ---

-## Functions And Objects Extra Credit

-If at any point you find yourself ahead of schedule, (and understand the content well enough to need a different challenge,) we've assembled a gauntlet of instructive challenges.
-You'll be re-implementing the popular JavaScript utility library, [Underscore.js](http://underscorejs.org/).

-Please treat this as your go-to project any time you are ahead of the class and looking for some useful new experience with the language.

-### Goals

-- You'll be re-implementing some of the functionality of the popular utility library, Underscore.js.
-The file `extracredit/spec/underbarSpec.js` contains a suite full of failing tests.
-- Your goal is to make each of the tests pass by implementing the missing functions in `extracredit/src/underbar.js`.
-- Run the tests by opening `SpecRunner.html` in your browser.
-- Many of the functions operate on "collections."
-They can take both arrays or objects as their arguments and you need to be able to handle both cases.
-- Some browsers provide built-in functions like `forEach`, `map`,`reduce` and `filter` that replicate the functionality you're implementing, so don't use them to implement your functions.
-- Don't cheat by looking at the Underscore.js source code.
-You want to be capable of producing this code on your own, without using a reference.
-- It's a great idea to reference the official library's [documentation](http://underscore.js) any time our inline comments don't make clear how the function is intended to behave.
-- You can use `Array.isArray(obj)` to find out whether an object is an array.
-The `arguments` object is very similar to an array, but note that it does not support most array functions (such as `slice` or `push`).
-You can read more about this [here](http://www.sitepoint.com/arguments-a-javascript-oddity/).

----